docker-library/docs/bonita/content.md

 -	[HTTP API](http://documentation.bonitasoft.com/rest-api-authorization-0#activate)

-But for specific needs you can override this behavior by setting HTTP_API to true and REST_API_DYN_AUTH_CHECKS to false :
+For specific needs you can override this behavior by setting HTTP_API to true and REST_API_DYN_AUTH_CHECKS to false:

 	docker run  -e HTTP_API=true -e REST_API_DYN_AUTH_CHECKS=false --name bonita -d -p 8080:8080 bonita

-## Environnement variables
+## Environment variables

 When you start the `bonita` image, you can adjust the configuration of the Bonita instance by passing one or more environment variables on the `docker run` command line.

 ### `PLATFORM_PASSWORD`

 This environment variable [is recommended](http://documentation.bonitasoft.com/first-steps-after-setup-1#reset_pw) for you to use the Bonita image.
-This environment variable sets the platform administrator password for Bonita.
-If it is not specified, then the default password of `platform` will be used.
+It sets the platform administrator password for Bonita.
+If it is not specified, the default password `platform` will be used.

 ### `PLATFORM_LOGIN`

 This optional environment variable is used in conjunction with `PLATFORM_PASSWORD` to define the username for the platform administrator.
-If it is not specified, then the default user of `platformAdmin` will be used.
+If it is not specified, the default user `platformAdmin` will be used.

 ### `TENANT_PASSWORD`

 This environment variable [is recommended](http://documentation.bonitasoft.com/first-steps-after-setup-1#reset_pw) for you to use the Bonita image.
-This environment variable sets the tenant administrator password for Bonita.
-If it is not specified, then the default password of `install` will be used.
+It sets the tenant administrator password for Bonita.
+If it is not specified, the default password `install` will be used.

 ### `TENANT_LOGIN`

 This optional environment variable is used in conjunction with `TENANT_PASSWORD` to define the username for the tenant administrator.
-If it is not specified, then the default user of `install` will be used.
+If it is not specified, the default user of `install` will be used.

 ### `REST_API_DYN_AUTH_CHECKS`

-This optional environment variable is used to enable or not [dynamic authorization checking](http://documentation.bonitasoft.com/rest-api-authorization-0#dynamic) on Bonita REST API.
-The default value is true`, which will activate dynamic authorization checking.
+This optional environment variable is used to enable/disable [dynamic authorization checking](http://documentation.bonitasoft.com/rest-api-authorization-0#dynamic) on Bonita REST API.
+The default value is `true`, which will activate dynamic authorization checking.

 ### `HTTP_API`

-This optional environment variable is used to enable or not Bonita HTTP API.
+This optional environment variable is used to enable/disable the Bonita HTTP API.
 The default value is `false`, which will deactivate the HTTP API.

 ### `JAVA_OPTS`